shoeheng/dbmle/dbmle-pkg/README.md

         Enumerating Joint Distributions:   7%|▋         | 2814961/38579155 [00:36<09:53, 60237.47Joint Distribution/s]

-  Where `7%|▋         |` is a visual indicator of how many distributions in the grid have been evaluated so far, `2814961/38579155` tells you exactly how many distributions have been calculated over how many distributions total there are to calculate, `00:36<09:53` tells you the time elapsed so far and the predicted time left to complete the grid search, and `60237.47Joint Distribution/s` tells you how many distributions can be calculated in a second (the predicted time left is based on the history of this value).
+  where `7%|▋         |` is a visual indicator of how many distributions in the grid have been evaluated so far, `2814961/38579155` tells you exactly how many distributions have been calculated over how many distributions total there are to calculate, `00:36<09:53` tells you the time elapsed so far and the predicted time left to complete the grid search, and `60237.47Joint Distribution/s` tells you how many distributions can be calculated in a second (the predicted time left is based on the history of this value).

 Note that there is no parameter for the design of the randomization (Bernoulli randomized or completely randomized) since the results are the same, as their respective design-based likelihoods are proportional to each other.